PanKbase/PanKbase-data-library-scripts/README.md

 # PanKbase Data Library

-** Examples of code to interface with the data library for PanKbase which can be run in under 5 minutes**
+**Examples of code to interface with the data library for PanKbase**

 ## Overview